Body Glove - Captain Cook Historical Dinner Cruise

-Along the 12-mile cruise down the Kona Coast, you’ll enjoy spectacular shoreline views while an on board historian will point out over 50 points of interest and historical sites.
-Upon arriving in Kealakekua Bay, a Hawaiian-style buffet dinner is served.
+Along the 12-mile cruise down the Kona Coast, you’ll enjoy spectacular shoreline views while an onboard historian will point out over 50 points of interest and historical sites.
+While you are en route to Kealakekua Bay, enjoy an island-inspired dinner, served at your table.
 Listen to live entertainment and watch the beautiful sunset on the way back.

 - 65 foot long catamaran